sframe-wg/sframe/draft-ietf-sframe-enc.md

 {::include test-vectors/header.md}

-## AEAD encryption/decryption using AES-CTR and HMAC
+## AEAD Encryption/Decryption Using AES-CTR and HMAC

 For each case, we provide: